Driving in Austria - A Guide for Visitors

 Motorways in Austria are called Autobahn (Bundesstraßen A) or Schnellstraßen (Bundesstraßen S).
 In addition to the motorways, there are federal highways called Bundesstraßen B.

 Schnellstraßen are very similar to autobahns.
-However, on these roads, the speed limit is lower usually 100 km/h, and the roads are more cheaply built compared to Autobahns.
-Schnellstraßen road numbers are marked with the letter S. In practice, these roads are also motorways and there are 500 km of them in Austria.
+However, on these roads, the speed limit is usually lower than 100 km/h, and the roads are cheaperly built compared to Autobahns.
+Schnellstraßen road numbers are marked with the letter S. In practice, these roads are also motorways, and there are 500 km of them in Austria.

 Autobahns are the best roads in Austria.